guitarhelo/MNIST-wtih-devops-way/LESSON-09a-Container101/READMEproxy.md

+# Proxy Server

 This configures the docker daemen to use proxy server

-You can follow instrcutions here  https://docs.docker.com/config/daemon/systemd/
+You can follow instrcutions here  <https://docs.docker.com/config/daemon/systemd/>

 Or simplified steps here